 (f) we may exclude you from our premises; and

-If an employer puts an employee on garden leave without an express contractual right, a court will consider whether the employee has a contractual right to work.
-If the employee does have such a right to work, and an employer, nonetheless, puts an employee on garden leave, this will be a breach of contract.
+If an employer puts an employee on garden leave without an express contractual right, the court will have to consider whether the employee has a contractual right to work.
+If the employee does have a right to work, and the employer put the employee on garden leave anyway, this will amount to a breach of contract.

-Generally, for most jobs, case law suggests that there will not arise any general right to work.
-A right to work may arise for certain specialised jobs, however, especially jobs for which working regularly is essential for an employee to maintain particular skills pertaining to that job.
+Generally, case law suggests that there exists no ‘general’ right to work.
+A right to work may exist for certain specialised jobs, however, especially those for which working regularly is essential for an employee to maintain the necessary skills for that job.

-In determining whether such a right to work arises, the courts will consider many factors including the following:
+In determining whether a right to work exists, the courts will consider many factors including the following:

-Often, where an employee’s remuneration is heavily dependent upon their work, such as when commissions or bonus arrangements contribute heavily to their remuneration, a right to work will be readily implied.
+Often, where an employee’s remuneration is heavily dependent upon their work, such as where commission or bonus arrangements make up the bulk of their remuneration, a right to work is readily implied.

-An employer need not provide any work to an employee, where and if that employee demonstrates evident disinclination to do the work.
+An employer need not provide any work to an employee, where and if that employee demonstrates evident disinclination to work.
 In such a case, no right to work will be implied.

 If an employee breaches their duty of good faith, which they owe to their employer, the employer is released from any obligation to provide work to the employee.
 In such a case, no right to work will be implied.

-Ultimately, however, whether a right to work is implied or not heavily depends on the specific facts of each case.
+Ultimately, however, whether a right to work is implied or not depends on the case.

-This, in practical terms, will allow that employee to start working for any competing business immediately.
-Any restrictive covenant intended to protect the company, which was included in the employment contract – such as a covenant not to compete, a non-solicitation clause etc – will not be able to be relied upon by the employer.
+This, in practical terms, would allow that employee to start working for any competing business immediately.
+Any restrictive covenant intended to protect the company, which was included in the employment contract – such as a covenant not to compete, a non-solicitation clause, etc – will not be able to be relied upon by the employer.
 They will be void!

-Employers, thereby, would be well advised to avoid this risk by simply including a garden leave clause in the employment agreements of relevant employees.
+Employers should be well advised to avoid this risk by including a garden leave clause in the employment agreements of relevant employees.

 So, how does garden leave impact the relationship between employer and employee?

-During garden leave, the contract of employment, between the employer and employee, continues to exist.
+During garden leave, the employment contract between the employer and employee continues to exist.
 Both the employer and employee remain bound by the terms of the employment agreement during the period of garden leave.

-This means employees are still bound and subject to any restrictive covenants included in the employment contract – such as covenants not to compete, non-disclosure agreements, non-solicitation agreements etc. It also means many duties, which are implied in the employment relationship continue to bind the employee – including the duty to maintain confidentiality.
+This means employees are still bound and subject to any restrictive covenants included in the employment contract – such as covenants not to compete, non-disclosure agreements, non-solicitation agreements, etc. It also means that duties, which are implied in the employment relationship continue to bind the employee – including that maintaining confidentiality.

-For the employer, in practical terms, this means they are still bound to provide all remuneration as normal to the employee throughout the period of garden leave.
-It also means all benefits provided during the normal period of employment – such as pensions, medical insurance etc – must still be provided during the garden leave.
+For the employer, in practical terms, this means they are still bound to provide all remuneration as normal to the employee throughout the garden leave.
+It also means that all benefits provided during the normal period of employment – such as pensions, medical insurance, etc – must be provided during the garden leave.

-An injunction is an equitable remedy – meaning it is a remedy that is granted by a court at their discretion.
+An injunction is an equitable remedy – this means that it is a remedy granted by the courts at their discretion.

 A major consideration, for the courts, is whether an injunction is the only effective remedy to counter the harm to the employer, or whether damages would suffice.